 Mistletoes serve important roles in the ecosystems they inhabit as both food, mating, and nesting sites for a variety of insects, mammals, and birds.

 Many birds rely on the abundant crops of mistletoe berries as part of their diets.
-In Eurasian, the berries of European Mistletoe are enjoyed by such birds as Mistle Thrushes, and Fieldfares, and Blackcap.
+In Eurasia, the berries of European Mistletoe are enjoyed by such birds as Mistle Thrushes, and Fieldfares, and Blackcap.

 In North America, the Phainopepla uses the plant as its main food source, especially in winter.
 In the Sonoran Desert, where the parasite grows on acacia and mesquite trees, Phainopeplas spend a lot of time gulping down mistletoe berries.
 The Phainopepla may eat over 1,000 juicy mistletoe berries in one day, enough to provide the bird with all the water they need!

-Birds not only eat the fruits of mistletoe but serve as vital seed dispersers, since the ingested seeds are often deposited on tree branches where they can sprout into new plants.
+Birds not only eat the fruits of mistletoe but serve as vital seed dispersers since the ingested seeds are often deposited on tree branches where they can sprout into new plants.

-Other mistletoe berry eaters include grouse, mourning doves, bluebirds, evening grosbeaks, robins, and pigeons, according the USGS research ecologist, Todd Esque, who took the photo below of a Mountain Bluebird among mistletoe branches.
+Other mistletoe berry eaters include grouse, mourning doves, bluebirds, evening grosbeaks, robins, and pigeons, according to the USGS research ecologist, Todd Esque, who took the photo below of a Mountain Bluebird among mistletoe branches.

 Many species of trees have a love/hate relationship with the mistletoes that infect their branches.
 For example, juniper trees spread a higher percentage of their berries (the same ones used in making gin by the way!) when hosting some mistletoe clumps because both mistletoe and juniper attract berry-eating birds who serve to ingest and spread the seeds of both plant species.

-Trees infected with mistletoes often form dense tangled deformities of branches known as witches’ brooms that can provide safe nesting and roosting sites for birds including the Spotted Owl and Marbled Murrelet in the Pacific Northwest of the U.S. In fact, researchers in northeastern Oregon (near where I live) found that 64% of all Cooper’s hawk nests were in mistletoe.
+Trees infected with mistletoes often form densely tangled deformities of branches known as witches’ brooms that can provide safe nesting and roosting sites for birds including the Spotted Owl and Marbled Murrelet in the Pacific Northwest of the U.S. In fact, researchers in northeastern Oregon (near where I live) found that 64% of all Cooper’s hawk nests were in mistletoe.